temporalio/documentation/docs/java-testing-and-debugging.md

 of the Temporal service that supports automatic time skipping.
 This allows you to easily test long-running Workflows in seconds, without having to change your Workflow code.

-You can use the provided `TestWorkflowEnvironment` with an Java unit testing framework on your choice, such as JUnit.
+You can use the provided `TestWorkflowEnvironment` with a Java unit testing framework of your choice, such as JUnit.

 The following code implements an unit tests for the `HelloActivity` sample: